BUILT WITH PEOPLE IN MIND.

 What I Do

 A structured look across people, processes, and technology.
 I map who is doing what and whether the work still matches what they were hired for.
 I trace how work actually flows.
 I document every tool you are running, what it costs, what it produces, and what it is taking from your team.
-You get a plain-language report.
+We then evaluate where AI and automation will be effective and shift roles to keep team members doing what they do best.

 The Build

-After the audit, I design the system that fits: people, processes, and technology working together with as little AI as it takes to get the result.
+After the audit, I design a system that takes into account the people, processes, and technology working together with as little AI as it takes to get the result.
 Sometimes that is one agent replacing three subscriptions.
-Sometimes it is cutting five things and building nothing.
-Whatever the audit says you actually need.
-Built lean.
-Owned by you.
-No monthly fee to me.
+Sometimes it is cutting five processes and building a precision tool to replace them.

 The Impact

-AI has a real energy cost.
+AI and automation have a real environmental cost.
 Every model inference, every automation running, every tool idling adds up.
 A fixed portion of every project goes into verified programs doing real work on that problem.
 Reforestation.
 Ocean cleanup.
 Renewable infrastructure in underserved areas.
-Not offset schemes.
-Programs chosen for transparency and accountability.
-Every invoice shows the line item and a link to the program.
+Programs specifically chosen for transparency and accountability.

 Who this is for